 To support Brandon’s dream and help him move into his home at last, visit the campaign here:

-At just 14 years old, talented Imkhitha Joya from Old Crossroads in Nyanga, Cape Town, is rewriting what’s possible for a young girl with big dreams and an even bigger heart.
+At just 14 years old, talented Imkhitha Joya from Old Crossroads in Nyanga, Cape Town, was rewriting what’s possible for a young girl with big dreams and an even bigger heart.
 As one of South Africa’s brightest young talents in chess, she’s earned national recognition and international invitations.
-Now, all she needs is a helping hand to keep her momentum going.
+Now, all she needed was a helping hand to keep her momentum going.

-Despite these remarkable achievements, the road has not been easy.
+Despite these remarkable achievements, the road had not been easy.

 Photo credit: Flashlight Pictures